+You will take a three hour, closed-book final exam on paper.
 There will be no make-up exam.
 Students must take the final examination in person or possibly arrange to have the examination proctored if you cannot come to campus.
 If you are unable to make it onto campus for your final exam, you may have the option to take it under the supervision of a proctor to receive credit for the course.
-Review the Proctor Information page, located in the left navigation menu of bCourses.
+Review the Proctor Info on the left navigation menu.
 Off-site proctor applications must be submitted prior to June 13, 2018.